 The presence of Afro-Caribbean religious traditions is directly linked to the increase in Latin American and Caribbean immigrants, currently the largest foreign-born population in Boston.
 Though there has been a significant Latin American presence in Boston for several decades, their population was boosted by the Cuban Mariel boatlift in the 1980s that allowed over one hundred thousand Cuban refugees to enter the United States.
 Though most of these immigrants settled in Florida, many migrated north to Greater Boston.

-According to the Mayor’s Office of New Bostonians, 47.3% of all Massachusetts immigrants hailed from the Caribbean and Latin America between 2000 and 2004.
-Though Haitians represent an astonishing 10% of the total immigrant population in Boston, the city has also witnessed significant immigration from Brazil, the Dominican Republic, Cuba, and Puerto Rico.
+According to the Mayor’s Office of New Bostonians, Latinos accounted for 68.2% of population growth in Boston between 2000 and 2013.
+As of 2014, Haitians represented an astonishing 8% of the total immigrant population in Boston.
+The city has also witnessed significant immigration from Brazil, the Dominican Republic, Cuba, and Puerto Rico.
 Settling in Jamaica Plain, Mattapan, Dorchester, Hyde Park, Roxbury, and Somerville, this influx of Latin American and Caribbean immigrants has dramatically changed the face of religious diversity in Greater Boston with the growth of rich Afro-Caribbean spiritual traditions.

 However, the estimated number of Afro-Caribbean religious practitioners in Greater Boston exceeds several thousand, perhaps even as many as ten thousand – a significant, though relatively small number compared to more than one hundred thousand Santeria followers in Miami and three hundred thousand devotees in New York City.
 Though these traditions may lack traditional religious centers, the growing presence of botanicas on the streets of Greater Boston – neighborhood stores that supply necessary ritual objects, herbs, oils, and candles for ceremonies – attests to the vitality of these traditions.
 Though perhaps unseen, the quiet presence of Afro-Caribbean religions in Boston cannot be denied.